 The objective of the global awareness (G) requirement is to help students recognize the need for an understanding of the values, elements and social processes of cultures other than those of the U.S. The global awareness area includes courses that recognize other contemporary cultures and the relationship of the American cultural system to generic human goals and welfare.

 The objective of the historical awareness (H) requirement is to help students develop knowledge of the past, which can be useful in shaping the present and future.
-History is present in languages, art, music, literature, philosophy, religion and the natural sciences, as well as in the social science traditionally called history.
+History is present in languages, art, music, literature, philosophy, religion and the natural sciences as well as in the social science traditionally called history.

-All students enrolled in a baccalaureate degree program must successfully complete a minimum of 29 credit hours of approved General Studies courses.
+All students enrolled in a baccalaureate degree program must complete successfully a minimum of 29 credit hours of approved General Studies courses.
 Many General Studies courses are approved as satisfying more than one requirement.
 The following conditions govern the application of courses toward the General Studies requirement:

-In addition to the General Studies requirement, students must also complete college or school and major requirements.
+In addition to the General Studies requirement, students also must complete college or school and major requirements.
 Students are encouraged to work with their academic advisors to develop a program of study that efficiently meets all graduation requirements.
-A well-planned program should enable a student to concurrently satisfy requirements at the university, college or school levels and within their major.
+A well-planned program should enable a student to satisfy concurrently requirements at the university, college or school levels, and within their major.